kitextech/kitextech.github.io/index.md

 ![Kite Energy Concept](/images/sweptArea.png){:class="width50percent"}

 The amount of energy that you can extract from the wind is broadly proportional to the **swept area** (the area that e.g. the wings of a wind turbine cover as they rotate).
-Using a large kite tethered to the ground you can cover the same swept area as the wings of a traditional windmill using a significantly lighter support structure.
+Using a large kite tethered to the ground you can cover the same swept area as the wings of a traditional wind turbine using a significantly lighter support structure.
 The tether replaces most of the tower and foundation, as well as the inner parts of the wings (which capture very little energy).

 ### Computing power